-This document serves as a guide for interacting with Real-time Customer Profile in the Adobe Experience Platform user interface.
+This document serves as a guide for interacting with Real-time Customer Profile data in the Adobe Experience Platform user interface.

 This user guide requires an understanding of the various Experience Platform services involved with managing Real-time Customer Profiles.
 Before reading this user guide, please review the documentation for the following services:

 - Real-time Customer Profile : Provides a unified, real-time consumer profile based on aggregated data from multiple sources.

 - Identity Service : Enables Real-time Customer Profile by bridging identities from disparate data sources as they are ingested into Platform.

 - Experience Data Model (XDM) : The standardized framework by which Platform organizes customer experience data.

-In the Experience Platform UI , click Profiles in the left navigation to open the Overview tab.
+In the Experience Platform UI , select Profiles in the left navigation to open the Overview tab.
 This tab provides links to documentation and videos to help you understand and begin working with profiles.

 Select the Browse tab in order to browse profiles by identity.

 The profile count displays the total number of profiles your organization has within Experience Platform, after your organization's default merge policy has merged together profile fragments to form a single profile for each individual customer.
 In other words, your organization may have multiple profile fragments related to a single customer who interacts with your brand across different channels, but these fragments would be merged together (according to the default merge policy) and would return a count of "1" profile because they are all related to the same individual.